 7. SAP (NYSE:SAP)

-SAP’s Business Technology Platform is comprised of four technology portfolios, including database and data management, application development and integration, analytics and intelligent technologies.
+The German multinational company's Business Technology Platform is comprised of four technology portfolios: database and data management, application development and integration, analytics and intelligent technologies.
 According to the company’s website, “the platform offers users the ability to turn data into business value, compose end-to-end business processes, and build and extend SAP applications quickly.”

 8. IBM (NYSE:IBM)